tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

 - Where possible you can split/spread the work among your table mates but we suggest to still work in pairs
 - Please actively participate, share, help, communicate for maximum value and fun :tada:

-### Teams Meeting TBD
+### Teams Meeting
 - Open the Teams meeting in your browser using the information provided by the workshop team
 - Mute your mic since we'll be only using it with people in the room
 - If necessary, familiarize yourself how to
-  - Join/leave the breakout room of your table
+  - Join/leave the breakout room or separate meeting of your table
   - Share/unshare your screen

 ## Setup